Correlation Between Azimut Exploration and Bayhorse Silver

 Pair Corralation between Azimut Exploration and Bayhorse Silver

-Assuming the 90 days horizon Azimut Exploration is expected to under-perform the Bayhorse Silver.
-But the otc stock apears to be less risky and, when comparing its historical volatility, Azimut Exploration is 3.42 times less risky than Bayhorse Silver.
-The otc stock trades about -0.07 of its potential returns per unit of risk.
-The Bayhorse Silver is currently generating about 0.1 of returns per unit of risk over similar time horizon.
-If you would invest 3.00 in Bayhorse Silver on December 2, 2024 and sell it today you would earn a total of 1.00 from holding Bayhorse Silver or generate 33.33% return on investment over 90 days.
+Assuming the 90 days horizon Azimut Exploration is expected to generate 0.31 times more return on investment than Bayhorse Silver.
+However, Azimut Exploration is 3.25 times less risky than Bayhorse Silver.
+It trades about -0.02 of its potential returns per unit of risk.
+Bayhorse Silver is currently generating about -0.04 per unit of risk.
+If you would invest 41.00 in Azimut Exploration on December 30, 2024 and sell it today you would lose (3.00) from holding Azimut Exploration or give up 7.32% of portfolio value over 90 days.

 Time Period3 Months [change]